This is the best time to seriously plan and secure your future. Your investment and financial decisions now will be the foundation of your retirement.

 Stocks and bonds are usually the first things that come to mind when you think of a major investment, and for very good reason.
 People that are able to handle and manage such investment can enjoy a huge payoff.
 The biggest advantage of investing in your 30s is you still have time to recover successfully from any market setback.
 So think long term.

 Still, it wouldn’t be advisable for you to just jump on the bandwagon without truly understanding what options are available for you.
 Set up a session with an FWD financial advisor who can take a look at your risk tolerance, check your needs, and advise you on the investments that’ll be good for you.
 Set an appointment now here.

 4. Invest in things that will appreciate in value.

 Saving up for the future does not necessarily mean buying cheaper so you can save more.
 Investment is not just about stocks and bonds—it’s also about making purchases that can appreciate in value over time.
 Like real estate, which gives you the option to convert it to cash later on should you decide to sell or lease it out.

-5. Think about the long-term.
+5. Think long-term.

 Always be smart with your purchases and always think of what they will amount to over time.
 When buying, think of future uses.
 A cheap item that you will only use for a short time or just once or twice is just a waste of money compared to a more expensive item like a top-quality coffee maker (to make you spend less outside) or a good piece of suit for formal occasions that you’ll be able to use many times.
 It’s savings in the long-run.